Home Ā» Recipes Ā» Easy Healthy Dinners Ā» Fish and Seafood Ā» How to Grill Salmon Perfectly Every Time

 • Salmon Fillet: I like to buy a salmon fillet with skin on and then cut my own portions but to make it easier you can buy them pre-cut.
 Either way make sure they have skin on.

-• Salt & Pepper: These are must to anything you make.
+• Salt & Pepper: These are a must for anything you make.

 closeup photo of grilled salmon topped with lemon and fresh herbs

-Do you have to flip salmon on the grill?
+Do I have to flip salmon on the grill?

 No. You don’t have to.
-But if you want the grill marks on the salmon and a crust you’ll want to.
-I recommend to start grilling skin side down first because the skin can handle the majority of the high heat without burning the salmon.
-It will release from the grill without sticking so you can flip and grill flesh side down for 1-2 minutes to get those nice char marks and seared crust!
+But if you want the grill marks on the salmon and a crust, you’ll want to.
+I recommend starting grilling skin side down first because the skin can handle the majority of the high heat without burning the salmon.
+It will release from the grill without sticking, so you can flip and grill flesh side down for 1-2 minutes to get those nice char marks and seared crust!
 YUM

-1. HOT Grill: A searing hot grill is key.
+• HOT Grill: A searing hot grill is key.
 You want to grill your salmon HOT and fast.
-As soon as one side is done cooking it will release from the grill so you can flip and grill the other side.
+As soon as one side is done cooking, it will release from the grill so you can flip and grill the other side.

-2. Keep the Skin on: The skin on method will give your salmon a protective barrier for the high heat it is being grilled on.
-The skin helps hold the fish together and prevents it sticking to the grill or falling apart when you do flip.
+• Keep the Skin: The skin-on method will give your salmon a protective barrier from the high heat.
+It also helps hold the fish together and prevents it from sticking to the grill or falling apart when you do flip.

-3. Oil the Fish not the Grates: Brushing the fish with oil instead of the grates ensures that the oil is on the protein when it hits the high heat and will help it not stick to the grill.
+• Oil the Fish, Not the Grates: Brushing the fish with oil instead of the grates ensures that the oil is on the protein when it hits the high heat and will help it not stick to the grill.

 grilled salmon on a plate with grilled asparagus